 Patients who are either considering breast enhancement or currently have implants should be aware of "BII" and BIA-ALCL, both of which are receiving media attention.
-Knowledge of the current scientific understanding of implants and associated risks should help alleviate some stress that can be generated by social media and news coverage:
+More of an understanding of implants and associated risks can help alleviate some stress that social media and news coverage can generate.

 What is BIA-ALCL?